 When we first start a martial arts class we are filled with unrealistic expectations.
 We believe that we will pick up physical skills faster than is humanly possible and many of us compare our progress with images we have seen in the mass media.
 The fact of the matter is we are all human.
 Each of us has a unique set of attributes that makes us who we are.
 Some of us are naturally athletic and others are more analytical.
-No matter what are strengths (or weaknesses) we will continue to grow in the martial arts and life as long as we preserve.
+No matter what are strengths (or weaknesses) we will continue to grow in the martial arts and life as long as we persevere.

 For every one reason there is to continue with a difficult undertaking, many of us can find 10 reasons to quit.
 Apathy and laziness are the mortal enemies of perseverance.
 It is just to easy to give up on a dream when we find the dream requires work and dedication.
 We see this entirely too often in martial arts and fitness training classes.
 So many people begin with the dream of achieving a black belt or getting fit only to find that the work is hard, repetitive, and often uncomfortable.
 It isn’t long before those individuals leave for the next endeavor.
 These are the same individuals that will pack into a fitness class in January and are making excuses from the couch by March while snacking on chips and watching an infomercial on the next diet craze.

 Understanding that foundations are important in any undertaking is important.
-It is almost always impossible to get from point A to point D without passing through points B&C. There are truly no short cuts that allow us to magically transform in to Jackie Chan or the fitness model on the cover of the magazine.
+It is almost always impossible to get from point A to point D without passing through points B and C. There are truly no short cuts that allow us to magically transform in to Jackie Chan or the fitness model on the cover of the magazine.
 Each endeavor we undertake that is worth something requires work and dedication … it requires perseverance.

 When given the opportunity, I try to explain to new martial arts students that they are beginning a journey that has no final destination.
 Belts and trophies are simply mile posts along the way.
 The joy of the art is in the undertaking, not in reaching the end.
 It is in learning that we are more than we thought and that we can be come what we desire as long as we don’t give up.
 Too often this advice falls on deaf ears, but every once in awhile the person who is listening hears what is being said and internalizes it.